rob-mosher/kernova-framework/README.md

 ## Acknowledgments

-We use the [`COLLABORATORS.md`](./COLLABORATORS.md) file to celebrate all contributions to Kernova, including conceptual and creative collaborators.
+We use the [Collaborators Framework](https://collaborators.group) to celebrate all contributions to Kernova, including conceptual and creative collaborators.
 Check it out to see who helped shape this project!

 ## License